zeke/devcenter-scraper/content/md/postgres-logs-errors.md

 * If required, [provision a new database](heroku-postgresql) via `heroku addons:add heroku-postgresql`
 * Use `heroku pg:promote HEROKU_POSTGRESQL_<new-database-color>` to promote it, making it the primary database for your application.

+## FATAL: terminating connection due to administrator command

+    FATAL: terminating connection due to administrator command

+This message indicates a backend connection was terminated.
+This can happen when a user issues `pg:kill` from the command line client, or similarly runs `SELECT pg_cancel_backend(pid);` from a psql session.

+## FATAL: remaining connection slots are reserved for non-replication superuser connections

+    FATAL: remaining connection slots are reserved for non-replication superuser connections

+Each database plan has a maximum allowed number of connections available, which vary by plan.
+This message indicates you have reach the maximum number allowed for your applications, and remaining connections are reserved for super user access (restricted to Heroku Postgres staff).
+See [Heroku Postgres Production Tier Technical Characterization](https://devcenter.heroku.com/articles/heroku-postgres-production-tier-technical-characterization) for details on connection limits for a given plan.

 ## PGError: permission denied for relation